ASFOpenSARlab/opensarlab-docker/unavco2021/README.md

 # Run the Container Again

 - run `bash build_start_unavco_container.sh 2>&1 | tee log` again any time you wish to rerun the container
     - This will check for updates to the unavco conda environment every time you rerun the container
+    - If the docker image is not deleted or modified, a cached version will run.

 # If You Encounter Issues